synssins/sonorium/ROADMAP.md

 - Modern web interface with dark theme
 - Home Assistant sidebar integration via ingress
 - REST API for automation
+- **Broadcast audio model** - All speakers on a channel hear the same stream
+- **Track presence control** - Per-track frequency settings for dynamic mixes

+---

+## Recently Completed

+### Broadcast Audio Model (v1.1.5-dev)
+Radio-station style streaming where all speakers tuned to the same channel hear identical audio.
+New speakers join at the current playback position rather than starting independent streams.

+### Track Presence Control (v1.1.4-dev)
+Per-track "presence" setting (0-100%) that controls how often a track appears in the mix, independent of volume.
+Low presence tracks fade in and out naturally using equal-power crossfades.

+### UI Improvements (v1.1.4-dev)
+- Track mixer modal adapts width to content
+- Visible fill bars on presence sliders
+- Reduced loop crossfade to 1.5 seconds for smoother single-track themes

 ---